-A review on Dendritic Cell Vaccines, Dendritic Cell Therapy
+A review on Dendritic Cell Vaccines and Dendritic Cell Therapy

 What is it?

-Dendritic Cell Vaccines, or Dendritic cell therapy is another ´Alternative´ Cancer Therapy which is felt to be full of promise.
-Dendritic cells are unique antigen-producing cells capable of sensitising T-cells to both new and existing antigens.
+Dendritic Cell Vaccines, or Dendritic cell therapy, is another ´Alternative´ Cancer Therapy which is felt to be full of promise.
+Dendritic cells are unique antigen-producing cells, capable of sensitising T-cells to both new and existing antigens.
 In English that means they help prepare the T-cells so that they can attack the bad guys.
 (Chris Woollams)

 Dendritic cell vaccines are increasingly being used to treat cancer in mainstream hospitals from The Preston Robert Tisch Cancer Center at Duke Medical School in Carolina to Cedars Sinai Medical Center in LA.
 The treatment, which is defined under the banner of Immunotherapy, aims to increase the body´s immune response against the cancer.